Blade II (2002) / Action-Horror

 Cast: Wesley Snipes, Kris Kristofferson, Ron Perlman, Luke Goss, Leonor Varela

-Directed By Guillermo Del Toro
+Director: Guillermo Del Toro

 Wesley Snipes returns as the title character, this time he must side with vampires to try to destroy Reapers, a much deadlier strain of vampires which are immune to silver and garlic, which are destroying vampires around the Prague area, and which are multiplying at an alarming rate.
-Along with Whistler (Kristofferson, apparently not dead from the first film), and a crew of well-trained combat vampires collectively known as the Bloodpack, the teams sets out to flush out all of the Reapers and save humanity (and vampires too) from certain extinction.
+Along with Whistler (Kristofferson, Planet of the Apes, apparently not dead from the first film), and a crew of well-trained combat vampires collectively known as the Bloodpack, the teams sets out to flush out all of the Reapers and save humanity (and vampires too) from certain extinction.

-While Goyer does a better job in serving us with a more intelligent plot (holes notwithstanding) and Del Toro is clearly more skilled a director of horror than Stephen Norrington was for the first BLADE, the film still comes up far too short in the characterization department to be engaging.
+While Goyer does a better job in serving us with a more intelligent plot (holes notwithstanding) and Del Toro is clearly more skilled a director of horror than Stephen Norrington was for the first Blade, the film still comes up far too short in the characterization department to be engaging.
 Snipes is not only a terrific actor, but shows his skills as perhaps the best American-born martial arts star working in films today, and the supporting cast does a fine job in being adequate enough not to embarrass themselves.
 Yet, whether Blade or Whistler (or anyone else) lives, dies, or is resurrected, we just never really care since we have no attachment to them.
 Subsequently, we can but sit and admire how cool the fighting scenes are, even if they are laden with CGI, and cringe at some of the films more gruesome gory moments, but this is not edge-of-your-seat stuff by any means.

-I can only recommend BLADE II for fans of the original, as it is a step up in production all-around.
-However, if you didn't like BLADE, don't bother wasting time with this sequel.
+I can only recommend Blade II for fans of the original, as it is a step up in production all-around.
+However, if you didn't like Blade, don't bother wasting time with this sequel.
 No matter how much they inject it with "coolness", this style-over-substance fright-flick is still more hollow than it is Halloween.